SatvikG7/Scalable-Notification-System/README.md

 ### Directory Details

-- **/cmd**: Contains the main applications for the project, including the entry point for running the service.
 - **/config**: Stores configuration files that are necessary for the application to run, including environment variables.
 - **/internal**: Contains private application and library code that should not be exposed outside of this project.
-- **/pkg**: Contains reusable library code that can be used by external applications, but is primarily intended for internal use.
 - **main.go**: The main entry point of the application, where the server and worker pools are initialized.

 ## Features Implemented